 Cancer treatment

-Up to 86% of people undergoing chemotherapy, radiation therapy (especially to the head and neck region), or both to treat cancer reported taste changes.
+Up to 86% of people undergoing chemotherapy, radiation therapy (especially to the head and neck region), or both to treat cancer report taste changes.

-This change is temporary, and a normal sense of taste should return eventually.
-Various expert tips are available to help people undergoing cancer treatment enjoy foods as normally as possible.
+This change is typically temporary.
+Various tips are available to help people undergoing cancer treatment enjoy foods as normally as possible.
+These include:

 The doctor will ask questions about the person’s symptoms and past medical history.
 Depending on the answers, they will either conduct a focused exam of the head and neck or perform a full physical exam.

-The treatment for metallic taste and fatigue will depend on the underlying cause of these symptoms.
+The treatment for metallic taste and fatigue will depend on the underlying cause.

 With some causes, such as pregnancy and cancer treatment, the metallic taste and fatigue will resolve in time.
 Other causes may require changes to the person’s diet or medications.

-A person should always consult a doctor before making any changes to their prescription medications.
+A person should always consult a healthcare professional before making any changes to their prescription medications.

 The following home remedies may help relieve the metallic taste:

-A metallic taste and fatigue may be temporary side effects of medication or symptoms of pregnancy.
-They could also be the result of a more serious medical disorder.
+A metallic taste and fatigue may be temporary side effects of medication or symptoms of pregnancy or other conditions.